jsnider3/StudyNotes/CPython/README.md

 ## TODOs

-There's a TOOD in Objects/byteobject.c to optimize a special case.
+There's a TODO in Objects/byteobject.c to optimize a special case for a single character.
 That seems like something I could do.

+There is also an identical TODO in Objects/bytearrayobject.c.
+Both of these are in functions called replace_interleave which are basically the same except for using bytes vs bytearrays.

+The TODO in bytesobject.c was added by "benjamin" while the TODO in bytearrayobject.c was added by "nnorwitz".

+I made a change to do nothing if the count was 1 and test_bytes test_dbm failed.
+This is good since it means test cases cover this scenario and we thus have an easy way to know when we've fixed the problem.